Quafadas/dedav4s/docs/explanation/examples.md

 </script>

 ## "Spec Customisation"
 The core promise of the library, is that it wraps Vega.
-It makes one further step, by making the "examples" on the vega website, easy to plot.
+It goes one further step, by making the "examples" on the vega website, easy to plot, and then customise.

 ```scala
 viz.vega.plots.LineChartLite(List(viz.Utils.fixDefaultDataUrl))